 More international immigrants than emigrants for years in a row

-For the Flemish Region, there were just over 74,000 immigrations from abroad and almost 50,000 emigrations to other countries in the course of 2018.
-This resulted in a positive international migration balance of some 24,900 units.
+For the Flemish Region, there were just over 80,000 immigrations from abroad and almost 52,000 emigrations to other countries in the course of 2019.
+This resulted in a positive international migration balance of approximately 28,500 units, which contributed to the growth of the (legal) population of the Flemish Region.

-Official strikings-off account for almost 4 out of 10 international emigrations
+Official strikings-off account for 4 out of 10 international emigrations

 International immigration can be broken down into three groups: